librz/learn-english/index.md

 Squabble: Don't embroil me in your squabbles.

 Supersede: In CSS, inline-block is largely superseded by modern layout techniques, particularly flexbox.

+Phantom: Traditional package managers such as `npm/yarn` have phantom dependencies issue since they both use flat structure that stores all dependencies(including nested deps) in a single, unified list.